-- 1. Previous intra-class connections.
+- 1. Intra-class connection.
 Example: This reading reminded me of the earlier reading by....
 The connection I see is....
-This author reads the evidence differently because....
-[NOTE: Not a connection to a reading in the same week.] - 2.
+This author reads the evidence differently because.... - 2.
 Cross-curriculum connections.
 Example: This reading got me thinking about a similar problem last semester in my economics class.... - 3.
 Current-events connections.
 Example: This reading implied that all politicians are genuinely seeking to pursue policy goals, yet The Washington Post just carried a story reporting that stocks "picked" by members of Congress beat the market... - 4.
-Previous experience.
+Puzzlement.
 Example: This reading argued that proposed policy changes should be narrowly focused.
-But in my internship [or in a political club on campus, or some other experience], my supervisor said that we must attract a large audience of support.
+But we read something earlier by the same author that said to make a proposed change successful, it must attract a large audience of support.
 How can these both be right...

-As a heading to each paragraph, write what kind of connection you are making.
+Write at the beginning of each paragraph what kind of connection you are making.
 You do not need to write a paragraph on the reading on which you are leading discussion.